babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 }
 ```

->Note: This command will automatically update the `Key` field in
+This command will automatically update the `Key` field in
 the config file to use this key name.
 This key will be used for all interactions
 with the Babylon chain, including finality provider registration and transaction
 signing.

->Note: Please verify the `chain-id` and other network parameters from the official
+Please verify the `chain-id` and other network parameters from the official
 Babylon Networks repository at [https://github.com/babylonlabs-io/networks/tree/main/bbn-test-5/finality-providers](https://github.com/babylonlabs-io/networks/tree/main/bbn-test-5/finality-providers)

+> **Important**: Funding Your Babylon Account
+> * You need to have funds in your Babylon account to submit transactions
+> * Block vote transactions get their gas refunded
+> * Public randomness submissions require you to pay gas fees
+> * For testnet operations, you can get funds from our [faucet]()
+> * For mainnet operations, see the required funds documentation [here]()

 Funded Babylon keyring: You need to have a keyring to submit transactions.
    Note that successful block votes get their gas refunded, while randomness submissions